DanHodgson12/my-cook-book/README.md

 - __Register__ - This takes the user to the Register page.
   - An option to Sign In is provided underneath the Register section if no account is found.

+The simple layout of the navbar, along with the instructions info, about info and clickable links on the Home page, allos the user to [navigate the application easily, so that I can start using the application as soon as possible](#user-stories).

 ## Home

 ![Home](static/images/home-page.png)